-Renovating an old house is so much like renovating an old home.
+Renovating an old house is so much like renovating a business.

 If you’ve known me for any time at all, you know that I love renovating old houses.
 I love the transformation that can happen when you take good bones and apply modern conveniences to create one-of-a-kind living spaces.